 The first step in getting better is to find your unique style.
 Do not confuse your unique singing style with finding your true voice as they are two separate concepts.
 Your unique style is the singing technique which you have developed for yourself, there are a lot of singing techniques and not all of them will be good for your own voice, this is why a lot of singers improvise and develop their unique style.

 Your singing style, doesn’t have to be anything fancy or complicated, make sure that your singing style is as effortless as possible, as this will make you sound a lot more natural.
-Your unique singing style will be composed of your breathing technique, singing technique and even of your vocal projection.
+Your unique singing style will be composed of your breathing technique, singing technique, and even of your vocal projection.
 If you are a beginner singer, do not worry if you do not have a unique style as it will take some time.

 I would even go as far as to say that you shouldn’t actively try to develop your singing style, as this will come naturally after hundreds of hours of singing.
 Sooner or later you will hit that sweet spot where you both sound good and natural, and most importantly you will seem that you can sing effortlessly.

 Even if you are a shy singer, you will only benefit from having a good posture.
 Stand straight, tall, and with your head held high, just not so high that others can see in your nose.
-I won’t go much in detail as I have already written an in-depth article specifically aimed for shy singers, so check it out Tips for shy singers ( How to get rid of it? ).
+I won’t go much in detail as I have already written an in-depth article specifically aimed at shy singers, so check it out Tips for shy singers ( How to get rid of it? ).
 As a side note, you will probably hear a lot of people say that while you sing you should smile, although if you are a beginner singer I wouldn’t recommend it as the shape of your mouth and its position plays a vital role on how you sound, and if you are smiling while you are singing you won’t be able to sing at your full potential.

 Singing can be fairly stressful, especially if you have to sing in front of others.
 Every singer will have to sing in front of others sooner or later and believe me that all singers do remember their first time singing in front of a crowd no matter how famous or successful they might be today.
 You as a singer not only have to learn how to relax your body but also your throat and even your vocal cords.